AlGepe/OmniSnippets_JS/docs/generalTips/usefulStuff/pictures.rst

 Pictures
 =====================

 Due to performance issues, we try to keep our images as light as possible.
-We set our **upper limit to 100 kB for a single illustration**.
+We set our **upper limit to 100 KB for a single illustration**.

 Before resizing, check the following sites to download and edit images: